Riitzz21/Python-Projects/README.md

-# ⏱️ Day 4 - Minutes Alive Calculator
+# 😊 Day 5 - Emoji Enhancer for Messages

 ## 📌 Project Description

-The **Minutes Alive Calculator** is a simple Python program that calculates the approximate number of minutes a person has been alive based on their age in years.
-It provides a fun way to understand how basic mathematical calculations can be applied to real-life scenarios.
+The **Emoji Enhancer for Messages** is a simple Python program that makes text messages more expressive by adding suitable emojis.
+The program accepts a user's message, processes it, and enhances it with matching emojis to create a more engaging and fun output.

 ---

 ## 🚀 Features

-- Accepts the user's age in years.
+- Accepts a message from the user.
-- Calculates the approximate number of minutes lived.
+- Enhances the message with relevant emojis.
-- Displays the result in a clear and readable format.
+- Improves the appearance of plain text.
-- Uses simple mathematical calculations.
+- Easy-to-use command-line application.
-- Beginner-friendly command-line application.
+- Beginner-friendly and fun project.

 ---